 Section 10(2) provides that most of the Act will "come into force at the end of the period of 6 months beginning with the day of Royal Assent".
 This may be too short a period for implementation of the legislation.
-Local Authorities and Scottish Ministers may have to review their practices, rules and regulations in order to adopt to the Charter's implementation.
+Local authorities and Scottish Ministers may have to review their practices, rules and regulations in order to adapt to the Charter's implementation.
 There might be a need for training and development of staff and there are budgetary considerations which may be necessary.
-Local Authorities will be best placed to provide evidence on such matters.
+Local Authorities will be best placed to provide evidence on such matters (see the Stage 1 report paragraph 78).